ipeaGIT/r5r/README.md

    between one or multiple origin destination pairs.

 4. `expanded_travel_time_matrix()`
-   * Calculates travel times between origin destination pairs with multiple estimates departing minute-by-minute within a time window.
-The function returns a `data.table`.
+   * Calculates travel time matrices between origin destination pairs with additional information such routes used and total time disaggregated by access, waiting, in-vehicle and transfer times

 5. `detailed_itineraries()`
    * Returns a `data.frame sf LINESTRINGs` with one or multiple alternative routes